-In/Out signals (requires: 6D) and (requires: TTL/Analog IO)
+In/Out signals (requires: 4D)

 An ND2 experiment can control some accessory devices and can be controlled by another accessory devices at the same time.
 This can be achieved by sending/receiving Analog/TTL signals through an NIDAQ card.
 If the NIDAQ PCI card is installed, an extra tab called Inputs/Outputs appears within the ND experiment window.